phamcongthuy/challenge/_live/shoes-that-fit.md

   Last year we were able to provide over 21,500 shoes, socks and other necessities for 15,000 children in Los Angeles County.
 Last year, we adopted a strategic plan to double our yearly impact over the next five years.
-category_metrics: >-
+category_metrics:
-  ['Number of households below the self-sufficiency standard', 'Prevalence of adverse childhood experiences']
+  - Number of households below the self-sufficiency standard
+  - Prevalence of adverse childhood experiences
+category_other:
-category_other: '[''LA is the best place to LEARN'']'
+  - LA is the best place to LEARN
-unique_identifier: jykyshjd
 category: live
 uri: /live/shoes-that-fit/
 order: 14
 project_image: /assets/images/live/shoes-that-fit.jpg
-project_proposal_impact: []

 ---